Getting Started with DNS Check

 DNS Record Groups

 DNS Check groups related DNS records into DNS record groups.
 DNS record groups can have a 1:1 correlation with zone files, but this is not a requirement.
 For example, if you prefer to place all DNS records that relate to a specific service into a single DNS record group, then you're welcome to do so.
-You're also welcome to place all of the DNS records that you're checking into a single DNS record group if you'd like.
+You're also welcome to place all the DNS records that you're checking into a single DNS record group if you'd like.

 To start working with DNS record groups, click the DNS Checks link in the top navigation bar.